-1.4 City of Stratford: Previous Boundary Adjustments
+1.3 City of Stratford: Previous Boundary Adjustments

 The City currently has a deficit of industrial land based on a Provincial Policy.
-Additional lands are necessary to accommodate large users and the development of an industrial park of 1-3 acre lots that are currently in high demand with the City having no inventory available.
-The City has a long history of growth through annexation (1,826 acres since 2000, 20% employment lands).
+Additional lands are necessary to accommodate large users and the development of an industrial park of 1-3 acre lots that are currently in high, demand with the City having no inventory available.
+The City has a long history of growth through annexation (1,600 acres since 2000, 24% employment lands).
 The RBC data centre in 2006 and Wright Business Park in 2005.
-The proposed Annexation Lands are an extension to the Wright Business Park.
+The proposed annexation lands are an extension to the Wright Business Park.

 Over the past 20 years the City of Stratford has undertaken a series of annexations in response to the demand for additional lands to meet residential and employment growth pressures (see Figure 3).
+Since 2000, approximately 471 hectares (1,169 acres) have been added to the City's land base, with additional employment lands representing approximately 24% of the total land area annexed.